Aiurciuc/car-rental/README.md

 - Show each car features and details inside the card
 - Possibility to navigate to a detail page for each available car
 - Handle undefined routes
+- Display the details of the reservation in a separate page

 ## Dependencies